Pablo Helguera

 Pablo Helguera (born April 25, 1971, Mexico City) is an artist, performer, author, and educator.
-From 2007 to 2020 he was Director of Adult and Academic Programs at the Museum of Modern Art in New York City.
-He currently is an Assistant Professor at the College of Performing Arts at the New School.
+From 2007 to 2020 he was director of adult and academic programs at the Museum of Modern Art in New York City.
+He currently is an assistant professor at The New School College of Performing Arts.

 Biography

-Following his BFA degree at the School of the Art Institute of Chicago and employment with the Museum of Contemporary Art of Chicago, Helguera relocated to New York on the invitation of the Guggenheim Museum to join the Department of Education where he remained for eight years while beginning his career as an exhibiting artist.
+Following his BFA degree at the School of the Art Institute of Chicago and employment with the Museum of Contemporary Art of Chicago, Helguera relocated to New York on the invitation of the Guggenheim Museum to join the department of education where he remained for eight years while beginning his career as an exhibiting artist.
 In 2012, Helguera received a PhD degree from Kingston University in London, and refined his role as an educator with engagement by the Museum of Modern Art.

 Helguera has been the recipient of numerous awards for his art and his ideas concerning social practice art, including the Guggenheim Foundation, the Rockefeller Foundation/Fideicomiso para la Cultura Mexico, Creative Capital, a Franklin Furnace Fellowship and most recently a Blade of Grass Award from the Rubin Museum in New York.

 Pablo Helguera is represented by Kent Fine Art in New York.